How Much Does an LLC Cost in New Jersey (A Complete Guide)

 To legally reserve a business name in New Jersey, you must fill out an Application for Reservation of Name with the Division of Revenue.

-Before reserving any business name, look up an LLC in New Jersey and ensure it's valid for use and adheres to all LLC name regulations.
+Before reserving any business name, I advise clients to look up an LLC in New Jersey and ensure it's valid for use and adheres to all LLC name regulations.

 Per New Jersey law, the annual report for your LLC is scheduled at the close of the month, which marks its first anniversary.